f3ndot/eccc-msc-amqp-alerts/README.md

 ## TODO

+- Make web-server mode pretty and fun.
+Show decoded WHO AHL in a spot
 - Make this an optionally importable Python library and people pass in their callback hooks?
-- Settle on a web framework for non-library mode
-- Figure out data structure and pattern for efficiently passing bulletins/alert to web framework
+- Figure out data structure and pattern for efficiently passing bulletins/alert to web framework (`pika` seems to fight with Quart.
+Consider `aio-pika` instead?)
 - Settle many queues vs 1 queue with client-side filtering debate
 - Finish parsing alert CAP files and display a fun way (make own pseudo alphanumeric equivalent and maybe an ascii or ansi ⚠️)
 - Handle recovering previously declared queues from a former session (delete or purge first?)